Slyce-Inc/Slyce-Android-SDK/README.md

 Your mobile integration requires a `client_id`.

-You can obtain these Slyce API credentials by visiting the [Products Services page on Slyce site](http://slyce.it/products-services) or via a Slyce representative.
+You can obtain these Slyce API credentials via a [Slyce](http://slyce.it) representative.

 After you obtain one, you should use it when initializing the central `SlyceRequest` object when using of the SDK modes.